Skip to main content.

 8:30–10 am

-Start your day off with a bird walk in the beautiful Tivoli Bays, where you are likely to see a variety of feathered friends: hawks, eagles, wood ducks, and more.
-Bird enthusiast and member of the Bard College Alumni/ae Association Juliette Zicot ’23 will be your guide.
+Start your day off with a bird walk in beautiful Tivoli Bays, where you are likely to see a variety of feathered friends: hawks, eagles, wood ducks, and more.
+Bird enthusiast and member of the Bard College Alumni/ae Association Juliette Zicot '23 will be your guide.
 Bring your binoculars, notebook, and hiking boots or waterproof footwear; it may be muddy.
 Space is limited; registration required.

 Meet at the lower-level entrance to the Fisher Center